rootyrooty/Ezcheatsheets/README.md

 # rootyss expanding not finished at all everyday working on it
-my own code + cheatsheets on the web this works only with internet connection install go the working directory in the terminal
+this works only with internet connection install go the working directory in the terminal